singapore vegan travel guide

 44 JALAN EUNOS, SINGAPORE 419502

 A burger restaurant, as you can guess..
 Did you know it was the world’s first vegan burger joint, established in 2010?
-They have a fabulous lineup of burgers, featuring soy and mushroom-based patties served in wholemeal buns.
+They have a fab lineup of burgers, featuring soy and mushroom-based patties served in wholemeal buns.
 Popular choices include the BBQ Burger and the Tangy Tartar, along with local-inspired creations like the Satay Burger.

 The only downside is that the restaurant is located a bit far out, in East Singapore.